 The project extends through areas of FEMA Flood Zone A and AE.
-Zone A has a 1% probablilty of flooding every year and no water elevations have been established.
-Zone AE has a 1% probability of flooding every year and a determined base flood elevation (BFE).
+Zone A has a 1% chance of being equaled or exceeded in any given year and no water elevations have been established.
+Zone AE has a 1% chance of being equaled or exceeded in any given year and a determined base flood elevation (BFE).
 The flood zones within the project area are associated with the Hillsborough River and the Green Swamp with elevations ranging from 82 to 84 feet NAVD.
 The areas on the south side of US 98 are noted with a BFE of 82.
 The north side of US 98 BFE ranges between 83 and 84 feet.
-Since both sides of the roadway are hydraulically connected by the existing bridge over the Hilsborough River, an elevation of 84 feet has been used for impact and compensation calculations.
+Since both sides of the roadway are hydraulically connected by the existing bridge over the Hillsborough River, an elevation of 84 feet has been used for impact and compensation calculations.
 This was confirmed during a pre-application meeting with the SWFWMD held on July 29, 2021.

-Geotechnical Exploration Data Reports (for Roadway and Structures) were prepared by Test Lab, Inc. and are included in this report in Appendix D. For calculating floodplain impact and compensation, the SHWT used for Basin 200 and Basin 300 in the Green Swamp is approximated to be 80.00, which is based on the elevations of Borings B-25 to B-74 range from 79.9 to 82.9 and the adjacent 100-year floodplain elevation of 84.00.
+Geotechnical Exploration Data Reports (for Roadway and Structures) were prepared by Test Lab, Inc. and are included in this report in Appendix D. For calculating floodplain impact and compensation, the SHWT used for Basin 200 and Basin 300 in the Green Swamp is approximated to be 80.00, which is based on the elevations of Borings B-25 to B-73 range from 79.9 to 82.9 and the adjacent 100-year floodplain elevation of 84.00.
 For calculating floodplain impact and compensation for a low area in Basin 300 in the Green Swamp the SHWT was approximated to be 78.00, which is based on (the elevations of Borings B-75 to B-83 range from 75.6 to 81.8. and the adjacent 100-year floodplain elevation of 84.00).
 The impacts are summarized in Table 3-1.
 Refer to Appendix C for the Floodplain Impact Maps.